httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 1. Return `worker`'s origin.

-## Ignoring Set-Cookie Headers {#ignoring-cookies}
+## Ignoring Set-Cookie Header Fields {#ignoring-cookies}

-User agents MAY ignore Set-Cookie headers contained in responses with 100-level status codes or based on its cookie policy (see {{cookie-policy}}).
+User agents MAY ignore Set-Cookie header fields contained in responses with 100-level status codes or based on its cookie policy (see {{cookie-policy}}).

-All other Set-Cookie headers SHOULD be processed according to {{set-cookie}}.
+All other Set-Cookie header fields SHOULD be processed according to {{set-cookie}}.
-That is, Set-Cookie headers contained in responses with non-100-level status codes (including those in responses with 400- and 500-level status codes) SHOULD be processed unless ignored according to the user agent's cookie policy.
+That is, Set-Cookie header fields contained in responses with non-100-level status codes (including those in responses with 400- and 500-level status codes) SHOULD be processed unless ignored according to the user agent's cookie policy.

-## The Set-Cookie Header {#set-cookie}
+## The Set-Cookie Header Field {#set-cookie}

 When a user agent receives a Set-Cookie header field in an HTTP response, the user agent MAY ignore the Set-Cookie header field in its entirety